 What is a Graduate Assistantship?

-What is a Graduate Assistantship and why on earth should you care?
+What is a Grad Assistant Programs and why on earth should you care?
 I am always telling my students that nobody should EVER pay for graduate school, not when there are so many ways to get it paid for you.
 If you are reading this because you, like them, do not care for the idea of adding to your loan collection or you are trying to figure out how to pay for graduate school, then join me in taking a closer look at how a Graduate Assistant can help you afford the advanced degree you seek.
 Before figuring out why and when to look for an assistantship, let us consider what one actually is.

-A Graduate Assistantship is essentially a job where you work for the college or university where you will be a student.
+A Graduate Assistantship Programs is essentially a job where you work for the college or university where you will be a student.
 Typically, you may work in one of their departments, and in return have your tuition covered by the institution.
 Are you hoping to complete your graduate program without going further into debt?
 And, do you currently not hold a full-time job which is willing to reimburse you for an advanced degree?
-If so, securing a Graduate Assistantship would basically mean going to school for “free” (that is, if you are all right with working around 20 hours a week to make that happen).
+If so, securing a graduate assistant programs would basically mean going to school for “free” (that is, if you are all right with working around 20 hours a week to make that happen).
 Most assistantships result in your tuition being waived.
 The majority also pay you a monthly stipend (not glamorous, but enough to buy food and essentials), and some even come with health benefits.

 - Some of the nation’s most affordable tuition rates, from a private, nonprofit, NEASC accredited university